Your Ad Here

 The Delaware, Lackawanna & Western Railroad "Wallabout Terminal" facility, is covered at length on another page of this website: Wallabout Terminal (DLW)

-Also located at the head of the basin was the "Wallabout Terminal Market" of the Brooklyn Eastern District Terminal.
-The history of this BEDT Wallabout Market Terminal is discussed in depth on my Brooklyn Eastern District Terminal website: Wallabout Market Terminal
+Also located at the southeast corner of the basin was the "Wallabout Terminal Market" of the Brooklyn Eastern District Terminal.
+The history of this BEDT Wallabout Market Terminal is discussed in depth on the Brooklyn Eastern District Terminal pages of this website: Wallabout Market Terminal

 The Wallabout Market, where the vendors would actually conduct business, would be organized at this location in 1884, after being banned from its prior location at Fulton Street, Brooklyn.